Jxkeorton/uk-base-map/README.md

 2. Navigate to the project directory: `cd uk-base-map`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
+5. Start the json-server: `npm run start`
-5. Open your web browser and visit: `http://localhost:3000`
+6. Open your web browser and visit: `http://localhost:3000`

 Note: Make sure you have Node.js and npm (Node Package Manager) installed on your machine before proceeding with the installation.